Atiyah-Hirzebruch spectral sequence for topological insulators and superconductors: $E_2$ pages for 1651 magnetic space groups: Conclusion

 -- The choice of filtration for introducing AHSS is not unique.
 In Sec.~\ref{sec:Cell decomposition}, we set the condition that if the action of the group element $g \in G$ on the $p$-cell is closed in $D^p$, then the action of $g$ preserves $D^p$ pointwise, but this condition can be relaxed.
 For example, one can take the dual cell decomposition of the cell decomposition introduced in Sec.~\ref{sec:Cell decomposition}.

 -- In the momentum-space AHSS, higher differentials $d_2^{0,0}$ and $d_3^{0,0}$ correspond to symmetry indicators that detect gapless points at generic momenta on 2-cells and 3-cells, respectively~\cite{ShiozakiSatoGomi_Atiyah-Hirzebruch_2022}.
-In normal states, the correspondence between symmetry indicators and (higher) topological insulators~\cite{Song_quantitative_mappings_2018, Khalaf_PRX_2018, Fang_diagnosis_magnetic_2022}, or gapless semimetals~\cite{SongZhangFang_Diagnosis_AI_2018, Fang_diagnosis_magnetic_2022}, is well-established.
+In normal states, the correspondence between symmetry indicators and (higher-order) topological insulators~\cite{Song_quantitative_mappings_2018, Khalaf_PRX_2018, Fang_diagnosis_magnetic_2022}, or gapless semimetals~\cite{SongZhangFang_Diagnosis_AI_2018, Fang_diagnosis_magnetic_2022}, is well-established.
 As a result, some calculations in Sec.~\ref{sec:Higher_differential} can be replaced with known higher differentials to get more correct $E_\infty$ page.
-Although symmetry indicators for superconductors have been proposed and classified~\cite{SI_Luka, Ono-Po-Watanabe2020, Ono-Po-Shiozaki2021}, a comprehensive correspondence between (higher) topological superconductors and gapless superconductors has yet to be achieved.
+Although symmetry indicators for superconductors have been proposed and classified~\cite{SI_Luka, Ono-Po-Watanabe2020, Ono-Po-Shiozaki2021}, a comprehensive correspondence between (higher-order) topological superconductors and gapless superconductors has yet to be achieved.

 -- In the real-space AHSS, some higher differentials have been systematically calculated for some symmetry classes.
-In Ref.~\cite{OnoShiozakiWatanabe_classification_SC_2022}, for time-reversal symmetric SCs with trivial pairing symmetry, a part of $d^2$ is calculated based on the equivalence between the second differential $d^2_{2,-2}$ of the real space AHSS and the superconducting vortex zero modes.
+In Ref.~\cite{OnoShiozakiWatanabe_classification_SC_2022}, for time-reversal symmetric SCs with trivial pairing symmetry, a part of $d^2$ is calculated based on the equivalence between the second differential $d^2_{2,-2}$ of the real-space AHSS and the superconducting vortex zero modes.

 -- $K$-groups are not just $\Z$-modules but are modules over some $K$-group.
-For example, in the problem setting of this paper, the $K$-group is a module over the representation ring $R(G_0)$ of the point group $G_0$.
+For example, in the problem setting of this paper, the $K$-group is a module over the representation ring $R(G_0)$ of the point group $G_0$~\cite{ShiozakiSatoGomi_crystalline_2017}.
 The differentials are homomorphisms as an $R(G_0)$-module, and the extension is that as an $R(G_0)$-module.
 Although we did not discuss the implementation of the module structure in this paper, it is expected to impose strong constraints on the construction of higher differentials and the solution of extension problems.

+-- While the $K$-groups obtained in this work classify the topological phases, they do not directly provide explicit formulas for the topological invariants.
+However, a systematic construction of topological invariants is possible based on the intermediate data of the AHSS computation, as recently demonstrated in Ref.~\cite{Ono-Shiozaki2023}.